Toad (Marvel Comics): Relationship with Husk

-Later, it transpires Husk's unhinged personality was caused by a secondary mutation that caused her powers to affect her mind along with her body.
-Due to his earlier betrayal, Toad is fired by Wolverine as the janitor of the Grey Academy.
-As he leaves the school, Husk arrives to apologize to him.
-Toad accepts her apology and tells her he always knew things between them were too good to last.
-Before he can go, Husk asks him to visit her in a nearby coffee shop so she can try to get to know him and remember what she liked about him before she lost her memory.
-But Frankenstein creates self-replicating energy robots to attack the city and distract the staff so he and Enduque can escape the Grey Academy.
-Toad tracks them down and tells them how he was given a second chance and intends to take it.
-Frankenstein tells him to show him to prove his commitment, Toad does this by attacking and hospitalizing Enduque.
-Husk sits alone in the destroyed coffee shop and Toad never shows up, later she gives Enduque counselling and finds Toad left her a message saying he had to leave or else someday she would wake up and see him for what he really was.
-Toad is seen crying silently as he now works for Maximilian Frankenstein and recommends, they go someplace nobody can hurt them.

 Powers and abilities

-The Toad's intellect and physical abilities have gone through some changes over the years.
-In the character's inception, he possessed superhuman leg strength and endurance, agility, reflexes, coordination, balance, a superhuman ability to leap great distances.
-However, over the years, the Toad's original powers have increased, and he has gained additional powers through further mutation, including adhesive saliva and an elongated prehensile tongue..
-As a result of further mutation, he now has mottled green skin and pointed-tip ears.
+Toad's intellect and physical abilities have gone through some changes over the years.
+In the character's inception, he possessed superhuman leg strength, endurance, agility, reflexes, coordination, and balance, as well as a superhuman ability to leap great distances.
+However, over the years, Toad's original powers have increased, and he has gained additional powers through further mutation, including adhesive saliva, the ability to stick to and climb walls, and an elongated prehensile tongue..
+As a result of further mutation, he now has mottled green skin and pointed ears.

 Toad's primary mutant ability is a superhuman leaping ability that allows him to leap many times higher and farther than an ordinary human.
-He possesses some degree of superhuman strength and endurance, primarily concentrated in his lower torso and legs, which grants him his superior leaping abilities.
-His vertebral column and skeletal structure are unusually flexible, enabling him to remain in a constant crouching position and contort his body into unusual position without injury or strain.
-In his first appearances, Toad had very little knowledge of hand-to-hand combat, fighting mainly by kicking wildly and by leaping about and attempting to land on his opponents (as Toad once weighed over 250 lbs this could be potentially harmful).
+He possesses some degree of superhuman strength and endurance, primarily concentrated in his lower torso and legs, which grants him superior leaping abilities.
+His vertebral column and skeletal structure are unusually flexible, enabling him to remain in a constant crouching position and contort his body into an unusual position without injury or strain.
+In his first appearances, Toad had very little knowledge of hand-to-hand combat, fighting mainly by kicking wildly and by leaping about and attempting to land on his opponents (as Toad once weighed over 250 lbs. this could be potentially harmful).
 Recently, he has demonstrated a better sense of combat and a leaner physique, using both his leaping ability and his elongated prehensile tongue to his advantage.